cloudmesh-community/book/chapters/faq.md

 on a computer.
 What we have seen in the past with some students is that they do not read the text between the sections.
-Instead they just execute things without reading or understanding assuming that they can juste paste and copy.
-These sections include valuable information that you **must** read before you execute them.
+Instead they just execute things without reading or understanding assuming that they can juste copy and paste.
+These sections include valuable information that you **must** read before you execute any code in them.

 Here is the workflow on how to read such technical sections